 Shingor [Kalihani Pass Base] to Devi Ki Marhi (3850 m) via Kalihani Pass (4725 m)

 The initial part of today’s trail is through moraine followed by steep ascent through scree.
 Cross another moraine section before reaching the Kalihani glacier and starting the steep climb to the pass.
 After the pass, the trail crosses another glacier and four alpine lakes.
 From here, walk along the Kalihani nallah on the moraine field till the campsite.

 Devi Ki Marhi - Dal Marhi (3900 m)

 The trail first crosses over the Kalihani Nullah and descends into the oak and birch forests.
-Most of path then is flat with few ups and downs.
+Most of path then is flat with few ups and downs.The path crosses a few streams that were joining the main Kalihani Nala.
+There is short section affected by landslide that needs to be negotiated with caution.
 Just before the end of day though is a steep climb before you arrive at the Dal Marhi campsite.

 Today we will start climbing towards the next big pass, Thamsar.
 The trail winds up through pine, deodar and birch forests with mountain streams to break the monotony.
 The campsite at Mardh is near the base of the Thamsar glacier.

 Mardh to Plachak (2721m) via Thamsar Pass (4875 m) m) – Billing (2400 m)